Update September 9, 2023

 In this third installment of the Super Fly series, Fred and Eugene have a falling out, and Crazy Cockroach takes advantage of their distraction.
 This is a cute book which IL4 found reasonably entertaining, though it might appeal more to ages 5-7.
 I’m guessing it’s 2nd grade reading level.

-Games Played/ Puzzles
+Games Played / Puzzles

-D13 put this puzzle together D13, Aaron and I played 2 games of Carcassonne.
+D13, Aaron and I played 2 games of Carcassonne.
 IL4 played for a while, but got bored.

 Saturday, I had an early lunch with D13.
 Then the whole family went to an outdoor adventure park.
 M11 didn’t weigh enough to zipline, so Aaron and the older kids did the aerial course (an obstacle course up in the trees) and IL4 did the ground course.
 They all had a lot of fun.
 Afterwards, Aaron and I went out to dinner.